JDASoftwareGroup/jdatech.github.io/_posts/2020-03-24-dask-developer-workshop.markdown

 ## Issues we have encountered with Dask and potential improvements

-The combination of talks and open discussions made the workshop very unique.
-However, instead of writing about the talks, we wanted to give a snapshot of how the open discussions looked like because we thought these were more interesting.
 In these discussions we talked about a lot of topics, some of which have been or still are big problems for us.
 We encountered community members who had similar experiences.
 Below are some of the "rants" we want to share.